turingschool/try-turing/backend-online/twitter/index.md

 Fair warning, the code for this setup portion can look a little confusing 😬.
 Instead of diving into the details of what everything in the setup is doing, we will just look at a high-level overview and trust that the pieces will do their jobs.

+- If your last name starts with A-E, [use this repl](https://repl.it/@ameseee/twitterpart11turing)
-If your last name starts with A-G, use this repl.
+- If your last name starts with F-J, [use this repl](https://repl.it/@ameseee/twitterpart12turing)
-If your last name starts with H-M, use this repl.
+- If your last name starts with K-O, [use this repl](https://repl.it/@ameseee/twitterpart14turing)
-If your last name starts with N-T, use this repl.
+- If your last name starts with P-T, [use this repl](https://repl.it/@ameseee/twitterpart17turing)
-If your last name starts with U-z, use this repl.
+- If your last name starts with U-Z, [use this repl](https://repl.it/@ameseee/twitterpart19turing)

 ### Installing the Gem